Bears Ears National Monument - Butler Wash

 - Hiking poles with rubber tips

 Meet at Wild Expeditions in Bluff, Utah.
 You’ll check in at the office, fill water bottles and meet your guide.
 Depending on the size of your group we’ll load up in a Jeep or a 4×4 van and head for Butler Wash.
 Butler Wash road is only a 5 minute drive out of Bluff and we’ll turn off on a dirt back road.
-Welcome to Bears Ears National Monument – as of January 2019 you’re not going to see any signs or trailheads.
+Welcome to Bears Ears National Monument – you’re not going to see any signs or trailheads.
 If you come visit out here on your own make sure you stay on designated roads because in recent years new roads are popping up all over this area making it harder for people to find their way.
 We’ll start off with a short hike to Wolfman Panel which is a mile round trip with little elevation loss.
 There are several exposed spots along the trail where if heights make you nervous you may want a hand, but your guide will give you a hand.
-This petroglyph panel is different than any other panel in the region and is a great reward for a short hike.
+This petroglyph panel is different from any other panel in the region and is a great reward for a short hike.

 Back at the vehicle we’ll drive further into Bears Ears NM and stop at the Monarch Cave Trailhead.
 If it’s your first time here you’ll be grateful for a guide since there are many trailheads that all look the same near Monarch Cave.
 Monarch Cave is a 3 mile round trip and is one of the most preserved sites along Butler Wash.
 The hike follows the bottom of a canyon so shade is a nice relief from the summer sun.
 Monarch Cave and Wolfman are just two of many different sites along Butler Wash and these two sites make a nice half-day trip.